GMinettodev/animal-adoption-api/README.md

 # Edit the .env with the settings of your MySQL

 # Create the database and the tables
-mysql -u root -p < src/database/create_database.sql
-mysql -u root -p < src/database/create_tables.sql
+mysql -u root
+source src/database/create_database.sql
+source src/database/create_tables.sql

 # Run the application
 npm run dev